 - Set your pressure cooker to saute.
 Add olive oil, onions, and garlic.
 Cook until softened and fragrant.

-- Toss seasoning: parsley, thyme, oregano, salt, pepper, turmeric, and chicken bouillon.
+- Toss in seasoning: parsley, thyme, oregano, salt, pepper, turmeric, and chicken bouillon.
 Stir until well combined.

 - Pressure cook for 3 minutes.
 Use a quick release to release the pressure.
 Serve immediately.